gnothiseautonlw/vulnfetcher/README.md

 > The tool uses searchengines, and can run unattended in the background.
 When you come back, it will have a list of potential exploits and vulnerabilities ready for you.

+> Because of it's extensive reports, it doesn't pretend to be smarter than you, it just performs basic searches and scores it's findings to narrow down what you are searching for.

 > ![Vulnfetcher Demo](/demo/vulnfetcher_nmap_chain.gif)

 ## Install dependencies